 Metro Nashville Capital Spending Plans have included $2 million for General Services’ Energy Savings Revolving Fund (ESRF).
 The fund is used to perform energy efficiency upgrades in Metro buildings.
-More than thirty-five facilities have received facility-wide lighting and/HVAC replacements to date.
+More than thirty-five facilities have received facility-wide lighting and/or HVAC replacements to date.
 Utility cost savings can then be re-invested into additional retrofit projects.
 The Division of Sustainability works with personnel at participating facilities to make improvements that not only benefit energy efficiency and the bottom line, but also contribute to more comfortable, healthier indoor environments.

 Solar

-Metro Nashville’s renewable portfolio standard (RPS) requires that Metro Government utilize 100% tier-one renewable energy by 2041 with stairstep goals each year until then.
+Metro Nashville’s Renewable Portfolio Standard (RPS) requires that Metro Government utilize 100% tier-one renewable energy by 2041 with stairstep goals each year until then.
 Learn how we will get there:

 Rooftop Solar